igalro/Vegetables/README.md

 # Vegetables
-Virtual shop for fruits and vegetables using node.js and mongoDB Front designed with HTML & CSS
+Web app shop for fruits and vegetables using node.js and mongoDB.
+Front designed with HTML5, CSS, JS.